Dannyzx/OMML2015-Homeworks/README.md

-# OMML2015-Homeworks
+# OMML2015-Homework
-My homework solution for the course of Artificial Intelligence and Machine Learning at Sapienza University of Rome (fall 2015).
+My homework solution for the Optimization Methods for Machine Learning (OMML) course at Sapienza University of Rome (fall 2015).
-* Homework 2: Generalized RBF's.
+* Homework 2: Generalized RBFs.
 * Homework 3: Support Vector Machines and decomposition methods.